plotdb/block/README.md

 ### Interface of the internal object

 `block.instance` is just a generic object for managing block life cycle.
 Every block has another object, serves as the internal object that provides real dynamics of the block.
+This object is created along with `block.instance`, by default with only two members for its creator:

+ - `_class`: block class creating the below `_instance`.
+ - `_instance`: block instance creating this internal object.

-This object is created along with `block.instance`, and it's interface is implemented by developers with the following spec:
+It's interface is implemented by developers with the following spec:

  - `pkg`: block information, described below. optional.
  - `init({root, context, parent, pubsub, data, t, i18n})`: initializing a block. optional.